4. Tips for Completing the Activist Project Histories

 3. Don’t Rush It

 Take as much time as you need to complete your Activist Project Histories.
 At the same time, don’t obsess over details or aim for perfection.
-As you will learn in Part III, perfectionism is always the enemy, so just write as much as you can easily in answer to each question before moving on to the next.
+As you will learn in Part III, perfectionism is always the enemy, so just write as much as you can easily in response to each question before moving on to the next.

 It’s a good idea, after you’ve finished writing, to set aside your Activist Project Histories for a week or two.
 Then return to them and look at them with fresh eyes.
 See if you can add to, or clarify, what you have written.